A computational methodology for two-dimensional fluid flows: Introduction

 \section{Introduction}

-Obtaining an efficient and accurate solution of the Poisson equation is a longstanding challenge in many scientific and engineering applications.
-In chemical engineering, the Poisson equation models the electrostatic potential of an electric field with continuously distributed charges~\cite{Roux91,Jackson3rd,Fogo2002,Alam2012b,Alam2002}.
-A solution is often obtained by evaluating the integral of the charged distribution using the fast multiple method.
-In Fluid Dynamics, a Poisson equation is solved for computing the divergence free velocity -- in pressure-based approaches, or the stream function -- in vorticity based approaches~\cite{Tuckerman89,Tannehill97}.
-Although iterative techniques -- such as the multigrid method -- provides a rapid computing algorithm, in heat and mass transfer analysis~(e.g.~\cite{Alam2012}), the scalar Poisson equation takes more computational overhead than the accompanying vector advection-diffusion equations of the system (see~\cite{San2013} for a comprehensive review).
-Developing novel algorithms for solving the Poisson equation is thus an active research area.
+The overall quality of a computational fluid dynamics~(CFD) simulation is influenced by the appropriate discrete representation of the continuum mechanics (see, part I of~\cite{Tannehill97}), as well as by the solution of the Poisson equation for the pressure~\cite{Pozrikidis2001,Gresho87,San2013,Weinan95,Jobelin2006,Laizet2009}.
+An optimal discretization -- that resolves nonlinear advection and diffusion of momentum as well as the dependence between the velocity and the pressure -- remains challenging~\cite{Wesseling2000}.
+Obtaining an efficient and accurate solution of the Poisson equation~\cite{Wesseling2004} and the Navier-Stokes equation~\cite{Wesseling2000,Tannehill97} is a longstanding challenge, and is an active interdisciplinary research topic.
+For example, in chemical engineering, the Poisson equation models the electrostatic potential of an electric field with continuously distributed charges~\cite{Patankar98,Alam2002,Alam2012b,Fogo2002,Jackson3rd,Roux91,Genovese2007}.
+A solution is often obtained by evaluating the integral of the charge distribution using the fast multiple method~\cite{Greeng97}, and this technique is also used by the vortex method algorithm~\cite{Petros2000,Petros2005}.
+In Fluid Dynamics, a Poisson equation is solved for computing the divergence free velocity in pressure-based approaches (pressure-Poisson equation).
+A `Poisson like' nonlinear vector equation (or nonlinear Poisson equation, e.g. \cite{Dorfler95}) may also be obtained from the implicit in time discretization of the momentum equation~\cite{Alam2011,Alam2012,Choi94,Tannehill97,Tuckerman89}.
+In the algorithm presented by~\citet{Choi94}, a `Poisson like' nonlinear vector equation was solved for the velocity, and a scalar Poisson equation was solved for the pressure.
+In a velocity-pressure approach, although iterative techniques -- such as the multigrid method~\cite{Wesseling2004} -- provides a rapid computing algorithm, in heat and mass transfer analysis~(e.g.~\cite{Alam2012}), the scalar Poisson equation takes more computational overhead than the accompanying vector advection-diffusion equation of the system (see~\cite{San2013} for a comprehensive review).
+Many other authors show a growing interest on improving computational efficiency for similar problems~\cite{Jobelin2006,Perrin2006,Kannan2009,Kai2010,Kannan2010,Kannan2011,Zeng2012}.